 Wellness / Substance-Free Themed Community

 Select residence halls are designated as Wellness / Substance-Free Communities.
 Colorado Mesa is committed to student wellness and success, therefore, regardless of age, students are not permitted to have alcohol or illicit drugs anywhere on campus.
 Students who share this commitment to wellness, including enjoying college without using alcohol, tobacco, or other drugs, can find an environment to support that decision.
-Residents of this living and learning community commit to making responsible decisions regarding wellness through a signed contract and by helping to create events and programs for the community.
+Residents of this community commit to making responsible decisions regarding wellness through a signed contract and by helping to create events and programs for the community.
 Monument Hall is the home of the CMU Wellness / Substance-Free Community.
-The newest addition to Garfield will house SOPHOMORES who wish to continue this commitment to substance free living.

 Study Intensive Themed Communities – (extended quiet hours)

 Most residence halls have a designated Study Intensive Floor, usually located on the top floor.
 Study intensive communities bring together students who share a commitment to establish and maintain an atmosphere conducive with academic excellence.
 Residents commit to the terms of this lifestyle by signing an agreement.
 The objective for a Study Intensive environment is to establish and maintain an atmosphere conducive with academic excellence.
 At the beginning of the Fall Semester, each Study Intensive community will determine quiet hours (Courtesy Hours) for the floor.
 Residents will abide by the Courtesy Hours as established.
-Study intensive rooms are available in Grand Mesa Hall, Garfield Hall, Monument, Rait, and Piñon Hall.
+Study intensive rooms are available in Grand Mesa, Garfield, Monument, Tolman, Rait, Piñon and Wingate Halls.

 Performing Arts Themed Community